 Chief financial officer

-Tenure: appointed to the board 1 January 2012 Outside interests: Visiting professor at Manchester University External advisor to director general (spending and finance), HM Treasury Financial Management Review Board Appointed non-executive director of L’Air Liquide S.A. in May 2016 Member of the 100 Group Committee GB Age Group triathlete Age: 54 Nationality: British
+Tenure: Appointed to the board 1 January 2012 Outside interests: Non-executive director of L’Air Liquide Non-executive director of the Navy Board Member of the 100 Group Committee Visiting professor at Manchester University GB Age Group triathlete Age: 55 Nationality: British

-Dr Brian Gilvary was appointed chief financial officer on 1 January 2012.
+Dr Brian Gilvary was appointed chief financial officer in January 2012.
+The role includes responsibility for tax, planning, treasury, mergers and acquisitions, investor relations and audit.

 He was a director of TNK-BP over two periods, from 2003 to 2005 and from 2010 until the sale of the business and acquisition of Rosneft equity in 2013.

-Since May 2016, Brian has also been accountable for integrated supply and trading and shipping.
+Brian is also accountable for integrated supply and trading, global business services, information technology activities, procurement and shipping.

-Dr Brian Gilvary has spent his entire career at BP.
-He has a strong knowledge of finance and trading, a deep understanding of BP’s assets and businesses and has very broad experience of the business as a whole.
-Brian has been instrumental in transforming BP's capital structure and operational costs during its recovery and as it adjusts to a low oil price environment, while ensuring the group is capable of meeting new opportunities going forward.
+Dr Brian Gilvary has spent his entire career with BP.
+His broad experience across the group has given him a deep insight into BP’s assets and businesses.
+This knowledge has been invaluable as BP has implemented its strategy to transform into a ‘value not volume’ based business and adapt to a low oil price environment.
+His strong understanding of finance and trading has been vital in adjusting capital structures and operational costs while ensuring the group continues to be capable of meeting new opportunities going forward.
 Brian Gilvary’s performance has been evaluated by the group chief executive and considered by the chairman’s committee.